Backpack Weight Reviewed

 A lot of emphasis is placed on backpack weight, yet little is discussed on the relationship of backpack weight and backpack fitting.

-backpacks that were purchased in 1998, and have been in use all this time with internal staves that were completely straight, with no evidence of an attempt by the seller to fit the backpack.
+backpacks have been in use all this time with internal staves that were completely straight, with no evidence of an attempt by the seller to fit the backpack.

-In summary, much is blamed on the overall weight of the backpack rather than looking to having the backpack "correctly" fitted.
-A whole market has been created on lightweight backpacks without fully exploring the fact that a great deal of backpacks are sold without a correct fitting.
-Some of these backpacks are not able to be correctly fitted, are too large for the user, or have an internal stave that is so soft it cannot provide adequate support to the backpack.
-Fitting includes
+In summary, poor comfort is often blamed on the overall weight of the backpack rather than looking to having the backpack correctly fitted.
+A whole market has been created on lightweight backpacks without fully exploring the fact that a great

-removing and contouring the Internal Staves by a professional who will also provide to you, instruction of how to put on and take off your backpack to avoid back injury.
+removing and contouring the Internal Staves to your back by a professional who will also provide to you, instruction of

 avoiding back and shoulder injury when puting on and taking off your backpack.